iswxw/wxw-go/source/w06/w061_test.md

               the package list (if present) must appear before this flag.

           -c
-              Compile the test binary to pkg.test but do not run it (where pkg is the last element of the package's import path).
+              Compile the test binary to 05_pkg.test but do not run it (where 05_pkg is the last element of the package's import path).
               The file name can be changed with the -o flag.

           -exec xprog